Six Keys to Marketing Success for Dentists

 Dentistry is increasingly competitive in most areas.
 How do you make your practice stand out from the crowd?
 You can do some simple market research by reviewing your competitor’s website to determine their strengths and weaknesses, what sorts of offers they are giving and then doing something different.

 But that brings us back to using good marketing.
 You have to know what to write and what to offer that will resonate with your target audience.
-Then you can make a website that will both differentiate you from your competition, and be an effective marketing vehicle.
+Then you can create a website that both differentiates you from your competition and serves as an effective marketing vehicle.

 5. A picture paints a thousand words

 We’re not talking about stock photos here, folks.
-While stock photos definitely have their use, a website that consists solely of stock photos gives a generic and commercial message to the reader that says your practice is a “commodity” — no different than any other.
+While stock photos definitely have their use, a website that consists solely of them gives readers a generic, commercial message, suggesting your practice is a “commodity” — no different from any other.
 The photo of the broadly smiling woman/couple/family that you see on almost every website home page has become a cliché.

-Good, personalized photos should be used in a website and other marketing items to communicate the practice attributes–its friendliness, high-tech, beautiful spaces, etc. The prospective patient needs to get a glimpse of what it will be like to be in your practice, making it easier for him or her to call and make an appointment to come in.
+Good, personalized photos should be used on a website and other marketing materials to communicate the practice’s attributes — its friendliness, high-tech features, beautiful spaces, etc. The prospective patient needs a glimpse of what it will be like to be in your practice, making it easier for them to call and schedule an appointment.

 6. The right kind of offers are key to successful marketing

-Offers are the things that mobilize the consumer into action.
-They give them the impetus to act now, and a reason to take advantage of a particular product or service.
+Offers are what motivate consumers to act.
+They give them the impetus to act now and a reason to take advantage of a particular product or service.
 Successful offers are usually found through testing what works.
 But beware, an offer that appears to work can sometimes actually be bad for the practice.
 For example, we don’t encourage cheap cleaning offers.
-Our clients find that many patients just take advantage of the cheap cleaning, and refuse to purchase other necessary dental services.
+Our clients find that many patients just take advantage of the cheap cleaning and refuse to purchase other necessary dental services.

 All the best